Xilinx/SDSoC_Examples/getting_started/row_array_2d/README.md

 ## 6. SUPPORT
-For more information about SDAccel check the [SDAccel User Guides][]
+For more information about SDSoC check the [SDSoC User Guides][]

-For questions and to get help on this project or your own projects, visit the [SDAccel Forums][].
+For questions and to get help on this project or your own projects, visit the [SDSoC Forums][].

-To execute this example using the SDAccel GUI, follow the setup instructions in [SDAccel GUI README][]

 ## 7. LICENSE AND CONTRIBUTING TO THE REPOSITORY